Living in Dalston:

 The mix of Dalston homes includes pretty, flat-fronted early Victorian villas and terraces, mid-Victorian terraces, converted industrial buildings, estates of social housing and new flats.

 Taylor Wimpey has two developments in Kingsland Road.
 Dalston Curve has 106 flats in two buildings on opposite sides of the road with shops at street level and the homes above.
 Prices start at £695,000 for a two-bedroom flat and £715,000 for a three-bedroom flat.
-The first residents are moving in now and the scheme should be finished by Christmas.
+The first residents are moving in now, and Christmas should finish the scheme.

 The second Taylor Wimpey project is FiftySevenEast.
 This 15-storey block with shops on the ground floor has one-, two- and three-bedroom flats, with prices from £540,000.